-- Rim brakes are lightest because rims also serve as brake discs.
-Wheels must be true for rim brakes to work smoothly -- and so, their maintenance also involves wheel maintenance.
-If rims are wet, rim-brake performance suffers until the brake shoes wipe them dry -- a very serious problem with chromed steel rims, much less a problem with aluminum alloy rims.
-Rim brakes wear rims, quickly in muddy or sandy conditions.
-Also see the article about rim brakes -- which links in turn to articles about the several different kinds.
+Rim brakes are lightest because rims also serve as brake discs.
+Wheels must be true for rim brakes to work smoothly -- and so, brake maintenance also involves wheel maintenance.
+If rims are wet, rim-brake performance suffers until the brake shoes wipe them dry -- a very serious problem with chromed steel rims, much less a problem with aluminum-alloy rims.
+Aluminum conducts heat very well, and so the area of an aluminum rim's surface outside the brake track contributes significantly to heat dissipation.
+Nonetheless, tires on tandem bicycles are known to overheat and blow out on long downhill run.
+Even on a solo bike, inner-tube patches may come unglued.
+Rim brakes wear rims, and an aluminum rim may last only a couple of thousand miles in muddy or sandy conditions.
+Carbon fiber-epoxy transmits heat poorly, so tires don’t get so hot, but the rim surface gets hotter, and rim brakes and carbon-fiber rims are a poor combination due to brake wear.
+Also see the article about rim brakes-- which links in turn to articles about the several different kinds.

-- Though drum brakes all are very weather-resistant, their performance varies widely.
-They are common on utility bicycles, because of their weather resistance, but only a few special drum brakes can avoid overheating on long downgrades.
+Though drum brakes all are very weather-resistant, their performance varies widely.
+They are common on utility bicycles, because of their weatherproofness, but only a few special drum brakes can avoid overheating on long downgrades.
 Generally, the larger the drum, the stronger the braking, and the better heat dissipation.
 A drum brake which is integrated into a hub can suffer contamination from lubricants.
 If the drum wears out, the hub, and usually the wheel -- must be replaced.
 These problems do not occur if the drum brake is external to the hub.
-(Drum brake article is in the works...)
+Also see the article about drum brakes.

-- The Shimano Rollerbrake is a variety of drum brake which is strong for its size.
-It attaches to the hub with a special fitting which is only found on Shimano Nexus and Nexave hubs.
-As an external brake, it can be replaced separately from the hub.
+The Shimano Rollerbrake is a variety of drum brake that attaches to the hub with a special fitting which is found only on Shimano Nexus and Nexave hubs.
+As an external brake, a Rollerbrake can be replaced separately from the hub.
 Several sizes are available.
 Also see the article about Rollerbrakes.

-- Coaster brakes are operated by backpedaling, and so can be installed only on the rear wheel.
-Coaster brakes are the most maintenance-free, and suitable for children with limited hand strength.
+A coaster brake is operated by backpedaling, and so can be installed only on the rear wheel.
+Coaster brakes are the most maintenance-free, and are suitable for children with limited hand strength.
 On a folding or take-apart bicycle, a coaster brake avoids the need for a cable connection.
-A coaster brake complicates starting and stopping, and prevents the use of toeclips and straps, clipless pedals or derailer gearing.
+A coaster brake complicates starting and stopping, and prevents the use of toe clips and straps, clipless pedals or derailer gearing.
 A coaster brake may, however. be incorporated into an internal-gear hub --- but then, except with a two-speed kickback hub, a shifter cable is needed.
 A coaster brake is OK for utility cycling but unsuitable for speed control on long downhill runs.
 Also see the article about coaster brakes.
-A coaster brake is often installed as the only brake on a bicycle -- not a good idea, and that leads to our next topic.
+A coaster brake is often installed as the only brake on a bicycle -- but every bicycle should have two brakes because every brake fails sooner or later.

 Gimme Two Brakes!

-With only a couple of exceptions, every bicycle should be equipped with two brakes -- front, and rear.
-Any brake will fail sooner or later, and then you really need the other one!
+With only a few exceptions, every bicycle should be equipped with two brakes -- front, and rear.
+Again: any brake will fail sooner or later, and then you really need the other one!

 Notable exceptions are: